Getting Started with Teal

 Creating your own applications

-is the key function to use to create your
+init is the key function to use to create your

-application and it requires two key arguments:
+teal application and it requires two key arguments:

-data
+data and modules.

 Application Data

-argument to the init
+The data argument to the init function

 specifies the data used by your application.
 This can contain data